shree675/CUDA_PC/README.md

 GPU Time Taken: 2.012032 ms
 ```

+> **Note**
-Note: For the corner case of the component that contains the root vertex, we handle it separately and assign the ID -1 to it.
+> For the corner case of the component that contains the root vertex, we handle it separately and assign the ID -1 to it.
 For all other components the ID is a non-negative integer.

-Additional Test Cases for bccs is available in [this file](test_cases.txt)
+Additional test cases for BCCs are available in [this file](test_cases.txt).

 ## Authors